Invoice Processing for Microsoft Dynamics 365 (2025–2026): Automate Processing Invoices with Modern Invoicing Software

 Three-Way Matching

-Dynamics 365 automatically matches invoices with purchase orders and delivery receipts to ensure that payments are only made for received goods and services, reducing discrepancies and overpayments.
+Dynamics 365 supports matching invoices to purchase orders and receipts so payments are made only for approved, received goods and services, reducing discrepancies and overpayments.

 Invoice Approval Workflows